Royal Python

 They are nonvenomous constrictors.

-When it gets very hot, Royal pythons go underground and reduce their metabolic rate.
+When it gets very hot, Ball pythons go underground and reduce their metabolic rate.
 They do this to keep cool.
 This is called aestivation.

-• How big can a Royal python get?
+• How big can a Ball python get?

 90-180cm

-• How long can a Royal python go without eating?
+• How long can a Ball python go without eating?

-A Royal python can survive months without eating.
-It can do this by reducing its metabolic rate
+A Ball python can survive months without eating.
+It can do this by reducing its metabolic rate.

-• How many eggs does a Royal python lay?
+• How many eggs does a Ball python lay?

 1-11 eggs